kwundram2602/geosoft2-2023/image-warping-and-gdalcubes/handout.md

   4. Time series of images are often irregular when the area of interest covers spatial areas larger than the extent of a           single image.
   5. Images from different data products or different satellites are distributed in diverse data formats and structures.

+There is already the normal gdal R-package that can adress some of the problems but gdal does not know about time series.

 ## What is image warping ?

 ## what is gdalwarp and what does it do ?